Shaping Our Mobility Future!

 We're improving mobility in the region

-Since 1970, Pima Association of Governments has worked with our regional partners to identify and implement regional transportation projects that improve the performance of our regional transportation system and has been securing federal, state, regional and local dollars for thousands of projects over the years.
-A reliable transportation system supports economic development and job expansion, safety and security, and improved mobility and accessibility for people and goods.
+Since 1970, Pima Association of Governments has worked with our regional partners to identify and implement regional transportation projects that improve the performance of our regional transportation infrastructure and has been securing federal, state, regional and local dollars for thousands of projects over the years.
+A reliable transportation network supports economic development and job expansion, safety and security, and improved mobility and accessibility for people and goods.
 This, in turn, improves our region’s livability and sustainability for everyone.

 It’s larger than New Jersey, Connecticut, Delaware and Rhode Island.
 With 9,189 square miles, ensuring people in all parts of the county can access essential services is critical in our transportation planning efforts.
 (Source: U.S. Census Bureau)